-Despite Supremex' leading market position in Canada in the envelope business, new entrants into the Canadian envelope market may have an impact on sales and margins.
-During the 2008-2011 period, the strengthening of the Canadian dollar against the U.S. dollar created an incentive for US-based competitors to increase market penetration in Canada in the five years preceding 2013.
-U.S. envelope manufacturers may use their excess capacity to penetrate the Canadian envelope market.
-As long as the U.S. market stays oversupplied, there will be pricing pressure in the Canadian market.
-However, the costs of freight, coupled with delivery inefficiencies are barriers to servicing any significant customer volume from a distance.
-Since the second half of 2012, the Canadian dollar started weakening against the U.S. dollar, a general trend that still continues
+Despite Supremex' leading market position in Canada in the envelope business, new competitors could enter the Canadian envelope market impacting sales and margins.
+A strengthening of the Canadian dollar against the U.S. dollar could create an incentive for U.S.-based competitors to increase market penetration in Canada.
+Also, as long as the U.S. market stays oversupplied, there will be pricing pressure in the Canadian market.
+However, the costs of freight, coupled with delivery inefficiencies are barriers to servicing any remote customer with significant sales volume.